Spouses & Dependents

-Effective October 25, 2010: The MyCAA program will reopen to all eligible spouses under the new program guidelines.
-All spouses, including those currently participating, will be subject to the new eligibility criteria and revised funding limits below:
+Effective October 25, 2010: The MyCAA program is open to all eligible spouses under new program guidelines.
+All spouses, including those currently participating, will be subject to new eligibility criteria and revised funding limits llisted below.

-Spouse of an active duty Army, Navy, Air Force, or Marine service member, or activated Reserve member in pay grades E1-E5, W1-W2, or O1-O2.
+ELigibility is limited to spouse of active duty Army, Navy, Air Force, or Marine service members, or activated Reserve member in pay grades E1-E5, W1-W2, or O1-O2.

 If the spouse of National Guard and/or AGR member, the sponsor must be on federal Title 10 active duty orders as reported in DEERS.
 Spouses of Guard/Reserve members in an Alert, Transition Assistance, or Post Deployment status are not eligible.

 MyCAA accounts will be limited to the new $4,000 maximum benefit with a $2000 fiscal year cap.
 Waivers to the fiscal year cap will be available for spouses pursuing licensure or certification with a cost that exceeds the $2,000 fiscal year cap up to the total maximum assistance of $4,000.

 Spouses must complete their program of study within three years from the start date of the first course.
 Funding is limited to only Associate’s degrees, certifications and licensure programs.

 As of August 2009, the option now exists for career service members to transfer some or all of their Post 9-11 GI Bill® benefits to their dependents.
 Before a dependent can apply for these benefits, the service member must apply with the Department of Defense for a transfer of eligibility (TEB).
 You can complete the application online with DOD (look under the Related Links).